 1980s – 1990s

 By the 1980s, the debate expanded to include changes occurring in advanced capitalist economies, where production was being reorganized into small, decentralized and more flexible economic units.
-These changes are associated with the informalization of employment.
-Standard jobs turned into non-standard or atypical jobs, with hourly wages and few benefits – or production was contracted on piece rate with no benefit to small, informal units and industrial outworkers.
-The informal economy became a permanent, albeit subordinate and dependent, feature of capitalist development (Portes, Castells and Benton 1989).
+These changes were associated with the informalization of employment.
+Standard jobs turned into non-standard or atypical jobs, with hourly wages and few benefits – or production was sub-contracted on piece rates with no benefit to small, informal units and industrial outworkers.
+In the process, the informal economy became a permanent, albeit subordinate and dependent, feature of capitalist development (Portes, Castells and Benton 1989).

 Economic crises such as those in Latin America in the 1980s and in Asia in the 1990s demonstrated that people who lose formal jobs turn to the informal economy to earn their livelihoods.
 As well, high inflation often requires households to supplement formal-sector incomes with informal earnings.

 During the 1990s, globalization also contributed to the informalization of the workforce in many industries and countries (Standing 1999).

 There is renewed interest in the informal economy worldwide.
 In part, this is because the informal economy has not only grown, but also emerged in new guises and in unexpected places.
 Informal employment expanded significantly during the recent great recession (Horn 2009).
 It represents a significant, but largely over-looked, share of the global economy and workforce.
-Today, it accounts for more than half of non-agricultural employment in most developing regions—and as much as 90 per cent of the workforce in the developing world (see Informal Economy: Statistical Picture).
+Today, it accounts for 61 per cent of all employment globally, 67 per cent of total employment in emerging countries and 90 per cent total employment in developing countries (see ILO 2018).

 There has also been an increased recognition that the informal economy is linked to the formal economy and contributes to the overall economy, and that supporting the working poor in the informal economy is important for reducing poverty and inequality, just as supporting working poor women in the informal economy is important for reducing gender inequality.